Week 4 – Meeting the Coach and Team Leader

 Being a Challenge Strategist can be the most powerful “tool” for managing team dynamics across different organisations.

-• The “Gentle Nudge”: If a Team member is disengaged, ask the Strategist to make a casual inquiry into their progress.
+• The “Gentle Nudge”: If a Team member is not pulling their weight, it is good to know that.
+You can make a casual inquiry into their progress.
 Often, knowing that a senior leader is watching is enough to refocus a participant.

-• The “Amplified Cheer”: If a member is performing exceptionally, the Strategist should send a recognition note.
+• The “Amplified Cheer”: If a Team member is performing exceptionally, the Strategist could send them a recognition note.